Tips for success

 Sometimes students fall into a habit of spending all of their time with the same group of friends.
 Try and take advantage of the opportunities to meet new people.
 You will develop some of the greatest friendships with people you never anticipated.

 Be sure you check out all of the offices and buildings on campus.
 Don’t be shy to stop in at your college dean’s office or your department chair’s office to become familiar with your new world here at ONU.
-It would benefit you to check out Career Services and the Communication Skills Center too.
+It would benefit you to check out Career Services and the Writing Center too.

 Finally, one VERY important piece of advice is to invest in boots.
 Rain boots and snow boots will be your best friends during the wet & cold seasons.

 Student Planning Committee (SPC) president